PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 Another problem is self-diagnosis.
 A "self-diagnoser" might be one of those well disguised scammers who will try to sell you on the latest product to "cure" your fibromyalgia.

 Or, many times it is someone who actually self-diagnosed a long lasting pain as fibro and "cured" it with Blue EMU or a vitamin supplement.
-Then, they set themselves up as experts on fibro and recommend or worse, sell the cream as a fibro cure!

 I've seen this many times and actually had them come to my Facebook pages and comment that they had a cure!
 A formal medical diagnosis is critical.